Tuesday, December 30, 2025

 Across all time and place, remains unmoved, unchanged, indestructible.

-To burst into flames, or not to.
+To burst into flames, or freeze.

-And I shall break through -
+And I shall break through the infinity room -

 For this is him, he is utopia.
 Welcome back home.